glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 Either way, feel free to send me feedback and I will take a look.

 ### Tone
-This is meant to be informal.
-While that might come across as unprofessional and lacking academic polish, I find it makes the material more digestible and that is point of learning, right?
+This is meant to be informal. o might come across as unprofessional and lacking academic polish, I find it makes the material more digestible and that is point of learning, right?

 ## 1. Windows Remote Admin for Incident Responders
 Without a system administration background, many incident responders struggle with basic tasks like remotely starting and stopping processes on target machines.
 Inversely, Incident Responders with sysadmin experience are often faster and more effective.
 The more familiar you are with native Windows commands, the faster your can operate.